 Senior filing threshold

 Before you start filing your taxes, you may be wondering, “Do I need to file a tax return?”
-For taxpayers who were 65 or older by the end of 2020, the filing threshold — whether you need to file — is higher, according to the Internal Revenue Service (IRS).
-If you’re a single filer over 65 and have a gross income of $14,050 or higher, then you need to file a tax return.
-If you’re a married couple both 65 or older filing jointly with a combined income of $27,400 or higher, or if you’re a married couple with a spouse under the age of 65 filing jointly with a combined income of $26,100, you also must file.
+For taxpayers who were 65 or older by the end of 2021, the filing threshold — whether you need to file — is the same as last year.
+If you’re a single filer age 65 or older and have a gross income of $14,050 or higher, then you need to file a tax return.
+If you’re a married couple both 65 or older filing jointly with a combined income of $27,400 or higher, or if you’re a married couple with one spouse under the age of 65 filing jointly with a combined income of $26,100, you also must file.
 However, if you live on Social Security benefits, you don't include this in gross income, according to TurboTax.
 If this is the only income you receive, then your gross income equals zero, and you don't have to file a federal income tax return.